Use the Object Identification Center

 The OIC window is minimized and re-opens after you have selected an object from the open application.

-In the OIC window, move the Multi-object Spy toggle switch to On and click the Start spying button to spy on multiple objects at a time.
+In the OIC window, toggle on the Multi-object Spy switch and click the Start spying button to spy on multiple objects at a time.